-This GIF shows what the above looked like:
+This video clip shows what the above looked like:

 By 20 reps, my cat Oreo—who was perched at the top of staircase—appeared to be thoroughly confused as to what his weird human was doing.
 (Tiger, on the other hand, could not appear more nonplussed.
 I guess she is used to my shenanigans.)